maximilionus/freetype-envision/README.md

    > Grayscale antialiasing should be enforced in the system to make the
    > stem-darkening work properly.

-   - Lower the *Droid Sans* family priority, force the environment to use other fonts for hieroglyphic characters rendering.
+   - Reject usage of *Droid Sans* family for Japanese and Chinese, force the environment to use other fonts.
    > Stem-darkening does not work well with these typefaces, causing characters
    > over-emboldening.